ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/dae/datastreaming/Datastreaming---File-writing.md

 ## Log of changes and updates to the filewriter deployment and configuration messages
 ### Notes for trying to get the filewriter working on windows server 2016:
 #### trying to run filewriter natively:
-- hdf5 conan library does not seem to build under windows, however it's falling over in the conan step
+- hdf5 Conan library does not seem to build under windows, however it's falling over in the Conan step
 - ess takes ownership of the library
-- did not get any further than this as the conan step failed, the rest of the libraries built
+- did not get any further than this as the Conan step failed, the rest of the libraries built
 - not sure what is falling over but the hdf5 library can probably be fixed

 #### trying to run a docker instance of the filewriter